Is Hosting Airbnb Worth It In 2024? Insights From Real Airbnb Hosts

 1. Choose a Strong Market

 As usual, be wary of cities with stringent short term rental regulations, such as Dallas and New York.
-You should opt for vacation areas with a historic reliance on tourist traffic or go the owner-occupied route with fewer restrictions.
-Avoid locations with no existing regulations; they’ll likely introduce them sooner or later, and there’s no way of knowing the rules.
+You should opt for vacation areas with a historic reliance on tourist traffic.
+You can also go the owner-occupied route with fewer restrictions.

 2. Build a Unique Stay